yugabyte/cloud-resource-cleanup/README.md

   * Stop VMs
 * GCP
   * Delete Orphan IPs
-  * Delete VMs (including attached resources such as disks and NICs)
+  * Delete VMs (including attached resources such as Disks and NICs)
   * Stop VMs

 In addition to these features, `cloud-resource-cleanup` also includes the following features: